YaleDataScience/old-site/_posts/2015-01-13-spring-2015-preview.md

 - [An intuitive explanation by Edwin Chen](http://blog.echen.me/2011/08/22/introduction-to-latent-dirichlet-allocation/)
 - [A chapter from BRML](http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/131214.pdf)

 As with many unsupervised algorithms, LDA is frequently used as a form of feature engineering.
-That is, it takes in "raw" data and returns something more insightful.
-This prompted David Blei and John McAuliffe to develop [**supervised latent Dirichlet allocation**](https://www.cs.princeton.edu/~blei/papers/BleiMcAuliffe2007.pdf), or sLDA.
+That is, it takes in "raw" data and returns something more insightful for input into a different model.
+This prompted David Blei and John McAuliffe to develop **[supervised latent Dirichlet allocation](https://www.cs.princeton.edu/~blei/papers/BleiMcAuliffe2007.pdf)**, or sLDA.
 By jointly modeling a response variable associated with each document, we can ensure that the topic distribution of a given document will correlate well with its response.
 Their example had to do with movie reviews and the star ratings associated with them.
 LDA might pull out topics relating to genre, but by jointly modeling the star ratings, sLDA will identify topics relating to film quality.

 ### Implementation
 Earlier, we mentioned that we somehow preprocessed the data for modeling.
 Here's the motivation.
 Suppose the words "recommend" and "Recommending" show up in two different documents.
 Shouldn't we treat them as the same object?
 What if the word "and" shows up?
 Do we even care about that?
 What about punctuation?